A browser-based virtual reality authoring tool designed for non-technical users and youth to create immersive stories.

 On the other hand, we started with defining a visual design system to create a uniform look across the platforms and mediums.

 We have explored different layouts for the editor.
 We researched best practices and used familiar patterns such as drag-and-drop interactions for backgrounds, bounding boxes for active hotspots.

 Our early explorations for the editor layout included a drop-down / slide-up style layouts with fixed menus.
 We decided not to go with a fixed menu bar since it won't work for smaller-displays.
 To make it work, we would have to decrease the size of the working area and make it responsive.

 We have also proposed different functions such as undo/redo, help pages, sharing and downloading a created story.

 Some of the functions that we have proposed are implemented and merged as we moved to a cloud powered back-end.
 Before AWS integration, our users were downloading their stories as .zip files and transfer it to their device to view it.
 Our later layout explorations also included slide in-out panels, which we iterated on our latest proposal.

-Our last design iteration for the editor included a content drawer to enable users to manage their uploaded assets among their stories.
-We decided to go with multi-directional slide-in panels, which each direction has a different function.
+Our last iteration for the editor included a content drawer to enable users to manage their uploaded assets among their stories.
+We went with multi-directional slide-in panels and assign a different function to each direction.

-The left panel for managing stories, the right panel is for managing user details, the bottom panel is for managing assets.
-We have also used our logo as an escape button, which users can learn about the project or ask for help by clicking on it.
+The left panel is for managing stories, the right panel is for managing user details, the bottom panel is for managing assets.
+We also used our logo as an escape button, which users can learn about the project or ask for help.